Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The dynamical system

 \subsection{Torsion points}

-Whenever we talk about the roots or the fixed points of a power series, we mean its roots or its fixed points, respectively, in the $p$-adic open unit disk~$\mathfrak{m}_{\mathbb{C}_p}\!$ of $\mathbb{C}_p$.
-A noninvertible formal power series $s_1 \in \mathscr{S}_0(\mathcal{O}_K)$ such that $s_1'(0)$ is nonzero can have no other fixed points than $0$, but many roots.
+Whenever we talk about the roots or the fixed points of a power series, we mean its roots or its fixed points, respectively, in the $p$-adic open unit disk $\mathfrak{m}_{\mathbb{C}_p\!}$.
+A noninvertible power series $s_1 \in \mathscr{S}_0(\mathcal{O}_K)$ such that $s_1'(0)$ is nonzero can have no other fixed points than $0$, but many roots.
 The set of roots of $s_1$ and its iterates is denoted by

-By contrast, a nontorsion invertible power series $s_2 \in \mathscr{S}_0(\mathcal{O}_K)$ can have no other roots than $0$, but many fixed points.
-When $s_1$ and $s_2$ commute with each other, Lubin showed in \cite[Proposition 3.2]{Lub94} that $\Lambda(s_1)$ is the set of periodic points of $s_2$.
+On the other hand, a nontorsion invertible power series $s_2 \in \mathscr{S}_0(\mathcal{O}_K)$ can have no other roots than $0$, but many fixed points.
+If $s_1$ and $s_2$ commute with each other, Lubin showed in \cite[Proposition 3.2]{Lub94} that $\Lambda(s_1)$ is the set of periodic points of $s_2$.
 Knowing more about these points (their valuation, how many there are for a given valuation) is a key point in our arguments.
 This can be achieved by means of the Weierstrass preparation theorem and Newton polygons.
-The use of Newton polygons requires fixing a valuation; for this, we always use the valuation $\upsilon_K$ normalized on $K$ so that $\upsilon_K(p) = e$.
+Working with Newton polygons requires fixing a valuation; for this, we always use $\upsilon_K$ the one normalized on $K$ so that $\upsilon_K(p) = e$.

 \begin{proposition} For every integer $n \geqslant 1$, the endpoints of the decreasing part of the Newton polygon of $f^{\circ n}\!$ are the $(p^i, e(n-i))$ for each integer $i \in \{0, \dots, n\}$. \end{proposition}